condense9/hark-lang/guide/src/002_01_core_concepts.md

 - Infrastructure
 - Functions
 - Compilation
+- Synthesis

 **Services** are the central concept that tie everything together.

 Services are comprised of a number of **Handlers**.

-Handlers are C9 functions which are executed in response to an **Event**.
+Handlers are C9 **Functions** which are executed in response to an **Event**.

 Events are very generally defined as anything that can happen at any time, and they may have some data attached to them describing the Event.
 Examples of Events:

 - An API call (data: the request parameters)
-- An object is uploaded to an S3 bucket (data: the bucket name, the object key, ...**
+- An object is uploaded to an S3 bucket (data: the bucket name, the object key, ...)

+Handlers can call other Functions (C9 or Foreign, synchronously or asynchronously), and may return a value (required for some events, like API calls).
+Handlers can have infrastructure attached to them.

 **Infrastructure** is (an abstraction of) some cloud infrastructure or resource.
 Examples: